 The tactic employed here is that they either tweak the name slightly or they really do use the steel although they are not always the high grade they tout them to be, and if you want more information about the types, Wikipedia.org (list of blade materials) of course has an in-depth listing of each one.
 Not to mention, if you were to Google each one, the country of origin comes up quite often such as with 7cr17.

-Yes, although it also all depends on how you define “good,” but for the average joe who is not that particular, a lot of these brands will be great for you as long as you do not try to hold the companies to the expectations they have set (implying that they are Japanese made by a Japanese company/blacksmith).
-That is the only reason I am writing about it is that many of these brands are out to trick you, and if I had a female friend who you introduced to one of your man whore friends, you would give her the heads up too.
+Yes, although it also all depends on how you define “good.”
+If you are the average joe who is not that particular, a lot of these brands will be great for you as long as you do not try to hold the companies to the expectations they have set (implying that they are Japanese or made by a Japanese company/blacksmith).
+That is the only reason I am writing about it is that many of these brands are out to trick you, and you should be that dude.
+That dude, if you had a female friend who you introduced to one of your man whore friends, you would give her the heads up (well, maybe not if you are Chinese).

-- Being catfished: Like Forrest Gump’s mom said “you never know what you are going to get (what you are told, might not match what you get).”
+- Being catfished about everything they claim: Like Forrest Gump’s mom said “you never know what you are going to get (what you are told, might not match what you get).”
+After all, if they lie to you about being a Japanese kitchen knife, who is to say they will not lie about the materials used?

 - Inconsistent: product quality may vary, and you may have gotten a product on a day when the dude just wasn’t feel’n it that day.

-So this could all be a cultural thing, and if you get played, don’t hate the player, hate the game foo.
+So this could all be a cultural thing, so if you get played, don’t hate the player, hate the game foo.